jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 25
 What is a hub and what is it used for?

 - A hub is a physical device used to connect computers together in a network.
 The hub will broadcast messages it receives to all devices that are connected to it.
-It works well for simple networks with few devices, however, it does not work well for large networks since it broadcasts messages to all connected devices and thus creates unnecessary network traffic which can ==lead to increased latency.==
+It works well for simple networks with few devices, however, it does not work well for large networks since it broadcasts messages to all connected devices and thus creates unnecessary network traffic which can impede or delay messages being transmitted across the network.

 ---